 9. Ceviche is also popular in El Salvador and usually made with white fish.

 10. Other staples include fried yuca, commonly available everywhere and eaten with a side of tomato sauce, casamiento (side dish of rice with mashed frijoles), and grilled meats of all kinds, including the famous chicharon or sausage.

-The food of El Salvador is lesser known than that of other Latin American countries but I found it very tasty and interesting.
-It was also quite unique despite the many influences from the rest of the countries in Central America and the common heritage shared.
+The food of El Salvador is lesser known than that of other Latin American countries like Mexico or Peru, but I found it very tasty and interesting.
+It reminded me of the food in Honduras a bit, but it was quite unique despite the many influences from the rest of the countries in Central America and the common heritage shared.

 What to pack for a trip to El Salvador